10 key questions

 In some cases, the program is customized for students to transfer back the credits from ASU to their home institutes toward respective degrees.
 For more information contact Zohreh Sotoodeh in International Admissions.

 In general, KE oversees all agreements/contracts related to collaborative research with overseas partners.
 Specifically, the Research Operations team is organized to provide processes and resources for successful university research and sponsored agreement administration and contractual support to external sponsors, ASU faculty and staff.
 This team offers guidance on agreement proposals, and the review and negotiation processes, in addition to providing operational assistance.

 For details regarding research projects, agreement management, and support through KE, visit ASU Research Administration.

 ASU encourages colleges, schools, departments, and faculty to initiate new international student mobility programs to foster ASU’s international mission to "engage globally."
-In order to assure that new programs meet appropriate academic standards, avoid duplication, and support the university’s strategic global engagement goals, all new program proposals must be reviewed and approved by the chair of the department, or section and the dean of the college proposing the program, as well as the director of the Study Abroad Office.
-This review process is facilitated by the ASU Study Abroad Office (SAO).
+In order to assure that new programs meet appropriate academic standards, avoid duplication, and support the university’s strategic global engagement goals, all new program proposals must be reviewed and approved by the chair of the department, or section and the dean of the college proposing the program, as well as the director of the Global Education Office.
+This review process is facilitated by the ASU Global Education Office.

 Visit Exchange Partnership for all the details on how to establish a student exchange agreement, along with considerations on what makes a successful student exchange relationship.

-Additional resources can be found at the Study Abroad Office
+Additional resources can be found at the Global Education Office

 ASU maintains templates for the common agreement types and develops new templates as needs arise.
 Templates in use at this point in time are available as appendices to this document.
 They are occasionally revised; please consult with ASU Global for the most up-to-date version.